How Does Our Lifestyle Affect Breast Cancer Risk?

 There are some risk factors such as genetics and age that cannot be changed when it comes to breast cancer.
 However, not adopting a healthy lifestyle can also increase your risk of breast cancer.
 Dr Anthony Tang from The Breast Clinic shares some tips on how you can lead a healthy lifestyle and reduce the risk of breast cancer.

 1. Cultivating Healthy Eating Habits

 The first step to having a healthy and well-balanced diet is to look after your body in a holistic way.
-Your diet should not be specific to preventing a particular type of cancer but it should be about improving your overall well-being.
-Therefore, Dr Tang highlights one of the important ways to lower the risk of cancer and to have good cardiovascular health is through cultivating healthy eating habits.
+Your diet should not specifically aim to prevent a particular type of cancer but should be about improving your overall well-being.

-He shares these tips on how you can have an overall healthy diet without having to partake in extreme diets.
+Dr Tang shares these tips on how you can have an overall healthy diet without having to partake in extreme diets:

 Most diets recommend eating more fruits and vegetables but something that is often overlooked is the variety.
 Along with eating more fruits and vegetables, you should also eat fruits and veggies in different colours.